100 Heroes: Abraham Lincoln

 The gay man who became president of the United States.

-Abraham Lincoln was an American statesman and lawyer who served as the 16th president of the United States from 1861 until his assassination in 1865.
+Abraham Lincoln was a lawyer who was elected as the 16th president of the United States.
+He was president from 1861 until his assassination in 1865.

-Lincoln led the US through the American Civil War – the country’s greatest moral, constitutional, and political crisis.
-He succeeded in preserving the Union, abolishing slavery, bolstering the federal government, and modernising the economy.
+Lincoln led the US through the American Civil War.
+He succeeded in preserving the Union, abolishing slavery, expanding the federal government, and modernising the economy.

 Although Lincoln was married and had children, there is a fair bit of speculation about his sexuality.

-In his 1926 biography of Lincoln, Carl Sandburg alluded to the early relationship of Lincoln and his friend Joshua Speed as having “a streak of lavender, and spots soft as May violets”.
-“Streak of lavender” was period typical slang for an effeminate man, and connoted homosexuality.
-In the biography, Sandburg didn’t elaborate any further on this allusion to Lincoln’s sexuality.
+In his 1926 biography of Lincoln, Carl Sandburg alluded to the relationship between Lincoln and his friend Joshua Speed as having “a streak of lavender, and spots soft as May violets”.
+“Streak of lavender” was period-typical slang for an effeminate man, and connoted homosexuality.

-Lincoln wrote a poem that described a marriage-like relation between two men, which included the lines:
+For example, Lincoln wrote a poem that described a marriage-like relationship between two men, which included the lines:

 For Reuben and Charles have married two girls,